leg100/etok/README.md

       --log_backtrace_at traceLocation   when logging hits line file:N, emit a stack trace (default :0) --log_dir string                   If non-empty, write log files in this directory --log_file string                  If non-empty, use this log file --log_file_max_size uint           Defines the maximum size a log file can grow to.
 Unit is megabytes.
-If the value is 0, the maximum file size is unlimited. (default 1800)
+If the value is 0, the maximum file size is unlimited. (defa ult 1800)
       --logtostderr                      log to standard error instead of files (default true) --skip_headers                     If true, avoid header prefixes in the log messages --skip_log_headers                 If true, avoid headers when opening log files